 Your best bet is to invest in a good Bluetooth headset that you can use for both your landline and your mobile phone.

 Headsets styles include ones that fit behind your ear or headsets with buds that slot right into your ear, and it’s really just a matter of preference.

 However, you do want a headset that is relatively compact, with caller ID, and noise-dimming technology, so that if you happen to be taking an important call while your kids are home or the gardener is revving up the lawnmower, your client or boss won’t have to strain to hear you.

 The Plantronics Voyager Edge Wireless Bluetooth Headset is my go-to bluetooth solution.
 It’s audio quality (in both noisy and quiet environments) is one of the best.

-When you work remotely, your home office setup and furniture is the key to your productivity and continued success.
+When you work remotely, as I do when focused on SEO writing, your home office setup and furniture is the key to your productivity and continued success.